-8.3.2 State
+8.2.1 State

-'''

-get_state (self, entity_id: str = None, attribute: str = None, default: Any = None, copy: bool = True, kwargs) \rightarrow Any Gets the state of any component within Home Assistant.
+get\state (self, entity\id=None, attribute=None, default=None, copy=True, \\kwargs) Gets the state of any component within Home Assistant.

-'''

 State updates are continuously tracked, so this call runs locally and does not require AppDaemon to call back to Home Assistant.
 In other words, states are updated using a push-based approach instead of a pull-based one.